eldimious/js-notes/inheritance/how_to_make_inheritance_in_JS.md

-One of JavaScript its best features is the ability to create and inherit from objects without classes and class inheritance.
+One of JavaScript best features is the ability to create and inherit from objects **without classes and class inheritance**.
 Its a **combination** of **delegate prototypes, runtime object extension, and closures** which allows you to express three distinct kinds of prototypes in JavaScript, which provide significant advantages over classical inheritance.

 # Prototype Delegation